Every year about a million of Australians experience blackout according to stat provided by Ausgrid.

-3. For BI report are allocated two VMs.
+3. For BI solution are allocated two VMs.
 How would you install 4 components of the MS BI Stack (SQL, SSAS, SSIS, SSRS) for even balance load?

 4. There is 1 Gb fact table in source.
-It should be transfered to DWH with slight transformation.
+It should be transferred to DWH with slight transformation.
 What combination of SSIS and T-SQL would you use and why?